Summary

 Notable Quotes

-"The mantra we held was websites should be the government, not just provide information about government."
+"Websites and digital spaces should be government, not just provide information about government."

-"You always need to recruit more than who you need for user testing."
+"You never get all your usability testers to respond, you always need to recruit more than you think."

 More Videos